nycwajet/react-form-with-redux/README.md

   - This form will `dispatch` an `action` and run a `reducer`.
 This reducer needs to add this new item to an array of snack items.
 - Display this list of snacks on the DOM with another component.

-Remember to `connect` and `mapReduxStateToProps` in each component that needs access to the Redux Store and Reducers!
+Remember to `connect` and `mapReduxStateToProps` in each component that needs access to the Redux Store!

 ```
 const mapReduxStateToProps = reduxState => ({reduxState});